aetperf/aetperf.github.io/_posts/2023-08-16-Using-a-local-sentence-embedding-model-for-similarity-calculation.md

 </p>

-The downloaded files include the model's artifacts, which are cached in a hidden home directory:
+The model's artifacts are cached in a hidden home directory:

 ```bash
 $ tree .cache/torch/sentence_transformers/BAAI_bge-base-en